jakewahl/spawar_internship.github.io/README.md

 - intern meeting

 *DAY 27 (8/4)*:
 - Robotics field trip at Seaside.
 Super cool robots that follow and assist human warfighters on the battlefield.
-Got to drive/control a couple smaller surveillance robots wiht cameras.
+Got to drive/control a couple smaller surveillance robots with cameras.
 - More JavaScript codecademy
 - Internal/Cyber security poster/demo session

+*DAY 28 (8/5)*:
+-

+*DAY 29 (8/6)*:
+-